qalle2/retrographics/README.md

 # retrographics
-Reduce the number of colors in an image and add attribute clash for a retro effect.
+A command-line program that reduces the number of colors in an image and adds attribute clash to it for a retro effect.
+Requires Python and the [Pillow module](https://python-pillow.org).

 Some of the example images are from *Doom* and *Commander Keen: Secret of the Oracle* by id Software.
 The license of this project doesn't apply to them.